 Contact Chalmers study guidance counselor for support and guidance in this process.

-To contact or book a meeting with a Student guidance counsellor
+To contact a Student guidance counsellor

 Qualified for programme through prior learning